Photons

 \(\Phi\) = Work function, the minimum energy to dislodge an electron [J]

-Electrons can be thought of as being stuck in a energy well.
-The work function represents the minimum energy the electrons needs to escape.
+Electrons can be thought of as being stuck in an energy well.
+The work function represents the minimum energy the electrons need to escape.
 The work function depends on the material.
 Metals have a low work function, so it is easier to dislodge an electron from a metal.

 Question: Why does dim ultraviolet light produce the photoelectric effect, yet very bright red light doesn't?